Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 # Introduction

 Marijuana has gained increasing prevalence in the US.
-As of April 2024, 38 states have legalized the medical use of marijuana products, and among these, 24 states have also legalized recreational marijuana (citation).
+As of April 2024, 38 states have legalized the medical use of marijuana products, and among these, 24 states have also legalized recreational marijuana [@ncsl].
 The pros and cons of marijuana legalization remain an ongoing debate.
-Some studies suggest that the increasing popularity of marijuana products is associated with an increasing risk of developing marijuana use disorder (citation).
+Some studies suggest that the increasing popularity of marijuana products is associated with an increasing risk of developing marijuana use disorder[@compton2019].
 In 2012-2013, among the 9.52% of US adults who used marijuana, 2.9% had a diagnosis of DSM-IV marijuana use disorder.
-In other words, nearly 3 out of every 10 marijuana users had a diagnosis of a marijuana use disorder (citation).
-A more recent study suggests that about 27% of lifetime cannabis users transition to marijuana use disorder based on the DSM-5 diagnosis criteria (citation).
+In other words, nearly 3 out of every 10 marijuana users had a diagnosis of a marijuana use disorder [@hhs2023].
+A more recent study suggests that about 27% of lifetime cannabis users transition to marijuana use disorder based on the DSM-5 diagnosis criteria [@feingold2020].
 Given the prevalence of marijuana products and the high risk of developing marijuana use disorder, it is imperative to identify and predict the associated risk factors.

 Previous literature has employed machine learning frameworks to research substance use disorder.
-For example, in a study by Acion et al. (2017), researchers used several machine learning models, including logistic regression, Random Forest (RF), Artificial Neural Network (ANN), and Super Learning (SL), as prediction tools for the success of substance use disorder treatment.
+For example, in a study by Acion et al. (2017)[@acion2017], researchers used several machine learning models, including logistic regression, Random Forest (RF), Artificial Neural Network (ANN), and Super Learning (SL), as prediction tools for the success of substance use disorder treatment.

 The goal of this project is to investigate the socio-demographic factors potentially associated with the risk of a marijuana user developing substance use disorder using a machine learning approach.
 By leveraging advanced machine learning models, I aim to identify key predictors and improve our understanding of the factors contributing to marijuana use disorder.
-The methodology I used is based on Rajapaksha et al. (2020), in which the researchers employed LASSO, KNN, Random Forest, SVM, and Gradient Boosting to estimate the chance of developing SUD based on various demographic, behavioral, psychiatric, and cognitive risk factors.
+The methodology I used is based on Rajapaksha et al. (2020)[@rajapaksha2020], in which the researchers employed LASSO, KNN, Random Forest, SVM, and Gradient Boosting to estimate the chance of developing SUD based on various demographic, behavioral, psychiatric, and cognitive risk factors.

 In this project, I will use logistic regression, Lasso logistic regression, Random Forest, and Gradient Boosting The overall performance of the machine learning models will be evaluated using the area under the receiver operating characteristic curve (AUC), overall accuracy (i.e., the proportion of overall correct classifications), sensitivity (i.e., the proportion of correct classifications among the SUD instances/true positives), and specificity (i.e., the proportion of correct classifications among the non-SUD instances/true negatives).
 By comparing these metrics, I aim to determine the most effective machine learning model for predicting the risk of developing marijuana use disorder.
 This project can inform prevention and intervention strategies, ultimately aiding in addressing the challenges posed by increased marijuana use.